agentrickard/domain/README.txt

   -- user/*/track
   -- blog/* -- the user blog page
   -- mysite/* -- the MySite module
-  -- popular/alltime -- a View
+  -- popular/alltime -- a View page
-  -- popular/latest -- a View
+  -- popular/latest -- a View page
   -- taxonomy/term/*  -- to show all taxonomy terms at all times -- taxonomy/term/10 -- to show only term 10 at all times
   -- taxonomy/term/*/feed/* -- all taxonomy term feeds